The Royal Festival Hall

 > The only remaining building from the Festival of Britain in 1951, the Festival Hall is Grade I listed.

 > The Festival Hall's light appearance (1) comes from the use of Derbyshire limestone; the green of the roof (2) from weathered copper.
-Designed by a young team of architects working at London County Council, their objective was to build a modernist concert hall that was welcoming and accessible to everyone, and to get away from the 19th-century European classicism normally used for public buildings.
+Designed by a team of young architects working at London County Council, their objective was to build a modernist concert hall that was welcoming and accessible to everyone, and to get away from the 19th-

 > Carpets in the Skylon restaurant (4) are among the interior features that have been kept in the original style.